-The data will be used "so people's well-being...is the center of development" said Bambang Brojonegoror.
+The data will be used "so people's well-being...is the center of development" said Bambang Brojonegoro.
 Plans at the Department of Planning are to first focus on what people value the most in Indonesia: ways of strengthening families.
 This approach of focusing on strengths to address areas of weakness is considered to be the pathway for economic growth in the long run.
 Again, genius.

-Bambang Brojonegoror ended his talk at the Dialogue for Global Happiness with a quote to explain the effect this approach has had on civil servants in the department of National Development Planning of Indonesia:
+Bambang Brojonegoro ended his talk at the Dialogue for Global Happiness with a quote to explain the effect this approach has had on civil servants in the department of National Development Planning of Indonesia:

 "Nothing makes us happier more than making others happy around us."

 The Gross National Happiness Scores for 2017 are here and the news is not good.
 At first we were suspicious of the low scores: maybe most of the people who took the survey were unhappy because of the current political situation We decided to test our data.
 It turns out that we are not the only ones finding that people's happiness in 2017 took a dip.
 Gallup, a consultancy group that randomly polls, corroborates our findings, but also affirmed our suspicions: people who do not feel aligned with the current regime in the U.S. White House are suffering.

 The bad news: where it hurts the most.

 Do you feel loved?
 A Love and Happiness Data Story